mattcousineau/patches-ohoulihan/README.md

 **nice to have** - retry on failed download

--clean up tasks (remove localdirectory variables in favor of relative paths)
+(completed 10 min) -clean up tasks (remove localdirectory variables in favor of relative paths)

 I borrowed the 'Fast MD5' implementation from http://www.twmacinta.com/myjava/fast_md5.php .